Practical guides

 Yes.
 In fact, the current trend is to integrate the GLEC Framework within the Product Carbon Footprint (PCF) to reflect the logistics impact across the entire product life cycle.

-Because it combines the GLEC Framework methodology, strong usability, and corporate reporting in a single platform, enabling seamless transition from measurement to communication without complications or hidden costs.
+Because it combines the GLEC Framework methodology, strong usability and corporate reporting in a single platform, enabling a seamless transition from measurement to communication without complications or hidden costs.

 Jaume Fontal